 If the request for an EHCP is successful, the parent or school is provided with additional funding to meet the child's needs.
 This funding is generally used to provide a specified number of hours per week of support from a Learning Support Assistant (LSA) and, if necessary, certain specialist equipment.
-In the Prep School, the LSA may work with the pupil in the classroom under the direction of the class teacher to achieve the requirements of the EHCP.
 Some specialist teaching by the LSA may require withdrawal for short sessions and some time may be spent on collecting and preparing resources.
 In the Senior School, funding for additional hours would usually involve a Teaching Assistant supporting the adaptation of teaching and learning resources, rather than in-class support.
 EHCPs are formally reviewed on an annual basis.